TheFakeMontyOnTheRun/noudar-core/docs/monastery.md

 entrance is closed but the exit to the backyard is open.

-After that, the player won't visit the monastery again.
+After that, the player won't visit the monastery again (but it's chimney is visible from most surface levels).